With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

 What can boaters do?
 Be vigilant, be ready to slow down or steer clear, and if they do run into a sea turtle or manatee, stand-by and immediately contact the DNR at 800-2-SAVE-ME (800-272-8363).
 This provides biologists the best chance to help these animals and gather data useful in conserving them.
 Boaters will not be charged if operating their boat responsibly and the collision was an accident.

 State Sea Turtle Program Coordinator Mark Dodd, a senior wildlife biologist with the Georgia Department of Natural Resources, emphasized that sea turtles are not limited to the ocean side of barrier islands.
 “They occur everywhere, not just in the ocean,” Dodd said.
 “They’re in the sounds, the estuaries, the tidal creeks.”

-While nesting data indicates that these federally threatened turtles are rebounding, boat strikes that kill or injure reproductive females can undercut those gains.
-In 2019, about a third of the sea turtles found dead or injured on the beach or strand in Georgia suffered injuries consistent with being hit by a boat.
+While nesting data indicates that these federally threatened turtles are holding their own, boat strikes that kill or injure reproductive females are a significant threat.
+In 2020, 26 percent of the sea turtles found dead or injured on the beach or strand in Georgia suffered injuries consistent with being hit by a boat.

 Manatees share a similar problem.
 These big, slow-moving mammals swim just below the surface, often putting them in harm’s way for oncoming boats.
 Watercraft collisions caused about 30 percent of the manatee mortalities documented in the state since 2000.